 Linganore-Oakdale-Urbana Area Redistricting Study

 Cropper GIS has prepared an interactive map that allows you to view the data that will be considered during the redistricting study.
 Each data set is shown as a layer on the map.
 The drop-down menu on the left allows you to turn on and off each layer.
 As we compile additional data, additional layers will be added to the map.
 If you have questions about how to use the map, please click on the word Help found on the top right corner of the map.
-Click here to access the interactive map.
+Click here to access the interactive map that includes the initial concepts from the March meetings.

 Scope of Work